Islam in Malaysia: Religion of the Federation

 Four of Malaysia's states, Kelantan, Terengganu, Kedah, and Perlis, are governed by Pan-Malaysian Islamic Party (PAS), which is a conservative Islamic political party, with a proclaimed goal of establishing an Islamic state.

-Since 1999, the word "Islam" has been printed at the front of Malaysian identity card (MyKad) for Malaysian Muslims, while the religious status for citizens of other religion was not displayed and was only stored in the identity card's chip.
+Since 1999, the word "Islam" has been printed at the front of Malaysian identity card (MyKad) for Malaysian Muslims, while the religious status for citizens of other religion was not displayed and was only stored in the identity card's electronic chip.
 The introduction of this identity card format has caused a political uproar and remains controversial.

 There is also an Islamic university in Malaysia called the International Islamic University Malaysia, and a government institution in charge of organising pilgrimages to Mecca called Tabung Haji (Pilgrim Fund Board of Malaysia).
 In addition, the government also funds the construction of mosques and suraus.

 The Department of Islamic Development Malaysia (JAKIM) was established under the Prime Minister's Department.
 Besides, every state also has its own version of JAKIM.
 Various Islamic rules and regulations governing the public and family life were codified into law that is compliant to Islam.
 Government policies have also be permissible in Islam, in other words 'halal'.

 The National Fatwa Council was established by Conference of rulers to issue fatwas.
 It conducts two types of meetings, one was authorised by the Conference of Rulers, another called muzakarah (discourse) is held occasionally without the order of the Conference of Rulers.

 Contemporary Islam

 Contemporary Islam follows the Shafi‘ite school of Sunnism.
 Some Islamic terms, such as the word "Allah" (Arabic for "God"), are forbidden to non-Muslims both orally and in writing.
 The government ban on the use of the word "Allah" by non-Muslims reversed the 2009 ruling of a court of first instance.

 Until the 1970s, many Malay Muslims followed a liberal and moderate Islam, like Indonesian Muslims.
 At this time, a wave of Islamisation emerged (sparked by various social and ethnic conflicts, linked to the Al-Arqam parties and Islam Se-Malaysia), so that today, Malaysia lives in a more Islamic environment compared to the earlier years.
-Malays, who represent 50.4% of the total population, are almost all Muslims.
+Malays, who represent 50.4% of the total population, are all Muslims.
 About 70% of Malay Muslim women wear headscarves, but was marginal until the 1980s.
 The traditional Malay garment, of Islamic origin, is also worn by many Malays.
+The Malaysian government promotes a moderate version of Sunni Islam called Islam Hadhari.